Here Are the Favorites to Win the 2018 Nobel Peace Prize

 The selection process is heavily guarded before Friday’s unveiling and the nominees aren’t made public.
 But that hasn’t stopped people from guessing who’s in the running.

-Here is a selection of oddsmakers’ favorites for the 2018 Nobel Peace Prize — with the caveat thatthe committee is very rarely predictable in its choice of laureate:
+Here is a selection of oddsmakers’ favorites for the 2018 Nobel Peace Prize — with the caveat that the committee is very rarely predictable in its choice of laureate:

 Kim Jong-un and Moon Jae-in